wgibson75/rtspcapture/README.md

 The system will capture at least 3 streams from each CCTV camera:

 1. A high definition live stream that is typically delayed by about 10 seconds due to HLS streaming latency
-2. A high definition stream that is continuously recorded
-3. A low definition stream for use in a video mosaic
+2. A low definition live stream for use in a video mosaic
+3. A high definition stream that is continuously recorded

 All AV content is written to a USB drive that is connected to the Rasperry Pi.
 It is recommended to use a solid state disk as this provides blistering performance when playing back content and seeking to times.

 ![Live Mosaic](mosaic.jpg)

 ## Installation

+> These installation steps are based on the Raspberry Pi 4 but they should work just as well on a Raspberry Pi 5.

 ### Pre-requisites